 Get hands-on with restaurateur Son Tran (of ‘The Little Menu’ fame) to make five dishes that epitomize Vietnamese traditional and contemporary cuisine.
 Choose between ‘The Classic Menu’, ‘Hoi An Specialties’ and the ‘Seafood Feast’.
-The talented and experienced Son and his team are also great fun to hangout with and the experience is a very personal one.
+The talented and experienced Son and his team are also great fun to hang out with and the experience is a very personal one.
 Caters for all levels of skill and experience.
-For an extra $1.50 a tour of the market is a great extra in this exceptional Hoi An cooking class.
+For an extra 35,000 VND (1.50 USD) a tour of the market is a great extra in this exceptional Hoi An cooking class.

 Ms Vy’s Market Restaurant is perfectly set up for demonstrations, tastings and hands-on food preparation with its diverse stalls reflecting every aspect of Vietnamese cuisine.
 From the Taste Vietnam Street Food Tour to the Advanced Masterclasses there’s something for everyone and way too many options to list here.
 Check out the excellent website below for full details of cooking classes, hours and prices.

-Both Red Bridge tours on offer feature a visit to the market or Tra Que vegetable garden and a leisurely river cruise.
+Red Bridge tours feature a visit to the market or Tra Que vegetable garden and a leisurely river cruise.
 The Red Bridge Restaurant is romantically set on the river outside the main part of town in a serene environment that is perfect for sampling your handmade meal.
 It is open daily for lunch and for dinner by request.
 Guests get full use of the pool.
-Children under 7 may follow the tour without charge.
+Children under seven may follow the tour without charge.